-Everyone copes with stress all the time.
-If we are healthy, it means we are able to cope and respond adequately to our internal and our external environments.
+Everyone must respond to stress all of the time.
+If one is healthy, it means that one can cope and respond adequately to our internal and our external environments.

 As the body weakens, or if stress is excessive, the body’s ability to respond correctly and appropriately to stress begins to decline.
 This can occur at any age.
 In fact, it usually begins shortly after birth in some ways, because babies today are born quite deficient in some essential nutrients such as zinc.
 They are also often born with too much copper, lead, aluminum, and other toxic metals and toxic chemicals in their bodies due to these excesses in their mothers.
 This is one important cause for infections, ADD, ADHD, other learning and developmental problems of infants and young children.

 Each of the stages of stress is a lower energy state.
 The goal of a nutritional balancing program is to move the body from a lower energy and less healthful stage of stress to a more healthful stage of stress.

 Another principle of stress is that coping or adapting to stress uses up energy.
 When energy improves on a nutrition program, it is because there is less biochemical stress on the body, and thus more adaptive energy is available.
 This is an important principle that helps explain 'healing reactions', and the success of nutritional balancing programs.

 THE IDEAL STRESS RESPONSE

 The ideal stress response is a minimally upsetting response.
 On a hair analysis it would be to maintain a balanced oxidation rate.
 To do this one must be able to absorb or "digest" every experience without reacting to it.
 This can only occur if one is not attached to any physical or emotional state or condition, and if the body is quite healthy.
 Of course, some types of stressors require a vigorous response, but even here, the most healthful response would be one that upsets the status quo of the body the least.